apache/cordova-plugman/README.md

 - Google has a [https://github.com/MobileChromeApps/chrome-cordova/plugins](bunch of plugins) which are maintained actively by a contributor to plugman
 - Adobe maintains plugins for its Build cloud service, which are open sourced and [available on GitHub](https://github.com/phonegap-build)
+- BlackBerry has a [https://github.com/blackberry/cordova-blackberry-plugins](bunch of plugins) offering deep platform integration

 ## Development